The new normal: how mobility and commuter data will support our quickly evolving business environment

 We must keep up with the pace of change to survive.

 So how do we adapt and transform to survive in this sea of change?
 Every business will have its unique approach, but let’s look at a few ideas:

-- Continually test new data sources to optimize your marketing.
-With new and current data, you can think through, test, and learn brand-new behaviors to optimize your programs.
+- Continually test new behavioral data sources to optimize your marketing.
+With new and current data, you can think through, test, and learn brand new behaviors to optimize your programs.
 Don’t assume that what worked before will work now.
 Consider these examples:

 - Leverage telematics or driver risk data in insurance advertising to get a more lucrative prospect in the door and force your competition to take the less valuable drivers.

 - Use mileage data for auto service advertising to reach drivers when they are most in need of service.

 - Deploy driver risk data to find the best drivers for delivery service.

 - Innovate new products.
 Use shifts in transportation patterns revealed in mobility and commuter data to develop new products, like pay-by-the-mile insurance for customers who continue a pattern of decreased driving.